bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 Special dot (.)
 Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Console->Command->. commands] <triple: Console; Command; . commands>`
+:index:`[TAG=Console->Command->. commands] <single: Console; Command; . commands>`

 There is a list of commands that are prefixed with a period (.).
 These commands are intended to be used either by batch programs or graphical user interface front-ends.
 They are not normally used by interactive users.
-For details, see \bareosDeveloperGuideDotCommands.
+For details, see `Bareos Developer Guide (dot-commands) <http://doc.bareos.org/master/html/bareos-developer-guide.html#dot-commands>`_.

 .. _atcommands: